 Maths is an exact science, and so long as the Cape remains in a voluntary union with South Africa, the democratic wishes of the Cape will be rendered redundant by the vastly larger combined population of the other South African provinces.

 Our fight is not against the people of South Africa.
 They are fully entitled to elect the government of their choosing, but ultimately, we, the people of the Cape, must be free to elect ours.
 The only way we can do so is to withdraw from the union with South Africa and to claim our moral and legal right to determine our own future in the Cape of Good Hope – a new independent country.

-As an independent country we will then be free to embark upon sensible policy choices, moving, once and for all time beyond race, using our economic strength and the larger financial budget independence will bring us, to tackle the critical issues which face our people, including poverty, unemployment, housing and crime, ultimately providing a safer and more prosperous future for us all.
+As an independent country we will then be free to embark upon sensible policy choices, moving once and for all beyond race and using our economic strength and the larger financial budget independence will bring us to tackle the critical issues which face our people, including poverty, unemployment, housing and crime, which will ultimately provide a safer and more prosperous future for us all.